chelliRkr/certifications/README.md

 # certifications
-List of Certifications from a learning portal as an accimplishment
+List of Certifications from a learning portal as an accomplishment